bngayaban/Discord-Sound-Board/README.md

                             'D:\\More\\Audio'
                         ];
 ```

 If you want to use the default directory, paste the audio into the "audio" directory where the bot was unzipped.

 Once the directories are setup, you can initialize the bot's database.
-Open a powershell/terminal window in the directory the bot was installed.
-Then run `node databaseInit.js`.
+Open a powershell/terminal window in the directory the bot was installed and then run `node databaseInit.js`.

+### Running Sound Board Bot

-Once the database is setup, we can start the bot by typing `node app.js`.
+Once the bot has been configured, we can start the bot by typing `node app.js` in the same terminal.

 If no problems were encountered, you should see the bot online in Discord.

+For continuous usage, usage consider buying a cheap computer such as a raspberry pi and hosting the bot there.

 ## Usage